 Anna was employed by an international travel firm for five years.
 She had been promoted twice to a senior management position and managed three colleagues.
 When she became pregnant she decided to take shortened maternity leave of only four months and provisionally arranged with her line manager to return to work part-time.

-Laura Middleton, an Employment Law Solicitor in Brighton, advised Anna that as a woman on maternity leave she had special rights in a redundancy situation.
+Laura Donnelly, an Employment Law solicitor in Brighton, advised Anna that as a woman on maternity leave she had special rights in a redundancy situation.
 She was entitled to be offered all suitable alternative vacancies in preference to other staff at risk of redundancy.

 We drafted her grievance asserting her rights and complaining that she had been put at risk of redundancy because she was on maternity leave, which was unlawful sex discrimination under the Equality Act 2010.